anwala/bloc/README.md

 ## Behavioral Language for Online Classification (BLOC)
-BLOC is a general language that represents the behaviors of social media accounts irrespective of class (e.g., human or cyborg or bot) or intent (e.g., malicious or benign).
-BLOC represents behaviors as words consisting of letters drawn from multiple alphabets (e.g., `action`).
-BLOC words map to features which aid in the study of account behaviors, bot and coordination detection, etc.
+BLOC is a language that represents the behaviors of social media accounts irrespective of class (e.g., human or cyborg or bot) or intent (e.g., malicious or benign).
+BLOC represents behaviors as words consisting of letters drawn from multiple alphabets (e.g., `action` and `content_syntactic`).
+BLOC words map to features which aid in the study of behaviors, bot and coordination detection, etc.

+Even though BLOC can be applied to other social media accounts, this Python tool supports Twitter exclusively.
 For a comprehensive description of BLOC, please see the BLOC paper, [A General Language for Modeling Social Media Account Behavior](#).
 To cite, kindly use:
 ```
 @techreport{nwala_flammini_menczer,
   author={Nwala, Alexander C. and Flammini, Alessandro and Menczer, Filippo},